StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

 * Analytical use cases where historical trends are combined with up-to-date data.
 * When multiple users are accessing and querying the data simultaneously and do not need offline capabilities.

-(Data visualization is not my strong suit at all and I don't really like either haha but) A simple line chart is created displaying the close value for all three companies over time.
+A simple line chart is created displaying the close value for all three companies over time.
 To achieve this, Power BI needs to know the relationship and cardinality between the tables.
 A Date Table (also Calendar Table) is created that contains all the unique dates present in the dataset.
 It will serve as the central reference for each othe three stock tables.
 In the Modeling tab, New Table is selected and the following DAX expression is used to generate the Date Table:
 ```
 CombinedStockData =
 UNION(